tswilliamson/prizoop/README.md

 ## Building

-My other repositories: calctype, prizm-zx7, and (optionally) prizm-winsim are required to build Prizoop from source.
+My other repository, PrizmSDK, is required to build Prizoop from source.
 These should be cloned with matching folder names adjacent to your Prizoop clone.

-Project root must be within /projects directory of publicly available community SDK v0.3 for Prizm.
-The SDK must be patched with the latest version of libFXCG as well which has the latest syscalls defined.
-You can use the version of the PrizmSDK I've uploaded on my github instead if you prefer to avoid building all the individual libraries.

 To build on a Windows machine, I recommed using the project files using Visual Studio Community Edition, where I have NMAKE set up nicely.
 For other systems please refer to your Prizm SDK documentation on how to compile projects.
 Refer to the configuration options in make-DeviceRelease.bat.